michaelbai30/League-of-Legends-Ranked-Win-Rate-Analysis/README.md

 ## Columns / Variables

+Note that variables are mirrored between blue and red teams.
+Because we have a balanced dataset (as proven in the notebook), we can use either for analysis.
+Data for both teams are provided for the goal of creating a binary classifier.

 - `gameId`: Unique identifier for each game
 - `blueWins`: Binary value (0 or 1) indicating whether the blue team won the match
 - `blueWardsPlaced`: Number of wards placed by the blue team